ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## prefer_fetch_merged_part_size_threshold

-If sum size of parts exceeds this threshold and time passed after replication log entry creation is greater than `prefer_fetch_merged_part_time_threshold`, prefer fetching merged part from replica instead of doing merge locally.
-To speed up very long merges.
+If the sum of the size of parts exceeds this threshold and the time since a replication log entry creation is greater than `prefer_fetch_merged_part_time_threshold`, then prefer fetching merged part from a replica instead of doing merge locally.
+This is to speed up very long merges.

 Possible values: